 When choosing who will install your new gas and water heater, make sure you check for HVAC expertise and identify whether or not the professional is licensed, bonded and insured.
 Ask for references from former customers – be sure to check them.
 Also check if they will both install and service the equipment and provide 24-hour emergency service.

 Pick the right equipment

 When shopping for your new gas furnace and water heater, first make sure you ask your local utility company if they have rebates.
 Like anything, it is best to shop around and compare prices.
 You may want to consider a combination system for heating and cooling, which will save space in your home, too.

 Make sure you do a heat-loss analysis with your Pro by measuring your home to determine the appropriate furnace size.
 You should also assess whether your heat delivery system is in good working order and is adequate for your heating or cooling needs.
 Quality equipment should last for years; be sure you have a warranty from the manufacturer and/or contractor.

 Before you sign, obtain a written proposal that clearly outlines the work to be done and the agreed upon price.
 Make sure you read the contract and ask questions about anything you do not understand.
 Finally, ask how long you have to cancel the contract, and what the costs or penalties are for doing so.

 Complete the inspection process

-When installation is complete, your heating contractor is required to perform pressure tests on your house line.
+When you’ve completed converting your home to natural gas, your heating contractor is required to perform pressure tests on your house line.
 If the house line passes the pressure test, an inspector will approve it, which is sometimes called “green tagging.”
 This step must be completed before your utility company can activate your meter.
 Usually a final inspection of the gas equipment is also required.